Akashic101/OSM-to-poster-tutorial/README.md

 ![.](https://i.imgur.com/ozgEsSf.jpg)

 All necessary files and examples are included in this repository, and all software will be free to download.
 If a program is used that is not freeware a no-costs alternative will be provided.
+A PDF of this document is included as well.

 ## What you need